kennolot/CTF-pi/0.learn_linux/ctfpi0_6/README.md

 Do this task on  remote connection to Raspi.

-Read the through all the files except the ones in `answers/`.
+Read through all the files except the ones in `answers/`.

 Run `docker compose up --build`

-`python spammer.py`

-Try to understand the mistake and fix send_flag.py or receive_flag.py
+Try to understand the mistake and fix incrementer1.py and incrementer2.py

 ## Steps to complete

+First things first, let's see if the problem we think even occurs, run docker compose and read what's printed in the terminal.
+Is it what we expect?
+Answer: if incrementer1 and incrementer2 are printing out values like 1, 2, 3, 4 ...
+33, 34 then there is no problem and everything is as expected.

+Now comment out the time.sleep(1) for both of the incrementer1.py and incrementer2.py.
+Run docker compose again.

+The values are printed really fast, basically as fast as the system is able to.
+Hit CTRL+C to stop the program and scroll above to see the values.

+Personally I saw incrementer1 printing 2433 and incrementer2 printing 3643, which is completely incorrect.
+We also probably expect incrementer1 and incrementer2 take turns in incrementing the value.
+But I saw times where incrementer2 got called 5 times in a row.

+Now to complete this challenge the time.sleep(1) has to be commented out, but the increments should happen in sync, when one reads and writes, other shouldn't be able to do anything and vice versa.

 ## Cleaning up